-Directions: Before watching the films, study the map on the next page to familiarize yourself with the regions visited in the five short films in this program, as indicated by the shading.
+Directions: Before watching the films, study the map on the next page to familiarize yourself with the regions visited in the film, as indicated by the shading.
 Then, respond to the following questions.

 1. Observe : What do you notice about the geography of these regions?
 Are there any geographic features that several of the regions share in common?
-2. Recall : What do you know about any of the ecosystems and climates of the countries/regions shaded on the map?
+2. Recall : What do you know about the ecosystems and climates of the countries/regions shaded on the map?
 3. Infer : Based on the geography and provided data, what environmental issues do you think might be affecting each of these locations?
 Why?